whizdor/PUFs/README.md

 # Companion Arbiter PUFs.

-This repository contains the assignments for the course CS253: Software Development Operations, taken by Prof. Indranil Saha, during 2024 Semester - II.
+This repository contains the assignments for the course CS771: Introduction to Machine Learning, taken by Prof. Purushottam Kar, during 2024 Semester - II.

 ## Overview